 Funeral Director / Embalmer

-I was born in Bellevue in 1993.
-I grew up as the middle child in the family having two older brothers and two younger brothers.
-I had a very active childhood spending most of my time playing backyard football, wiffleball, and basketball across the street from the funeral home.
+Edward (Miles) was born in Bellevue in 1993.
+Miles grew up a middle child, having two older brothers and two younger brothers.
+Because of this, he had a very active childhood, spending most of his time playing backyard football, wiffleball, and basketball, all across the street from the Funeral Home.

 Home